-- 14.6.40 Whiting is most abundant in water depths of 30 m to 100 m, but is very common in shallow waters (Wheeler, 1978).
+- 14.6.41 Whiting is most abundant in water depths of 30 m to 100 m, but is very common in shallow waters (Wheeler, 1978).
 Whiting are a bentho-pelagic species, found in association with a variety of substrates including mud, gravel, sandy and rocky areas, (Barnes, 2008).
-The spatial distribution of whiting, particularly in the northern North Sea, appears to be affected by sea surface temperature (Zheng et al., 2002). - 14.6.41 Spawning of whiting is mainly triggered by temperature (5 10°C is optimal) and takes place from February to June (Coull et al., 1998), peaking in spring in shallow waters (Wheeler, 1978).
-The study area is recognised by Ellis et al. (2012) as being a high intensity nursery ground for whiting.
+The spatial distribution of whiting, particularly in the northern North Sea, appears to be affected by sea surface temperature (Zheng et al., 2002).
+Overall, whiting do not make long-distance migrations from their spawning site (Heessen et al., 2015). - 14.6.42 Spawning of whiting is mainly triggered by temperature (5 10°C is optimal) and takes place from February to June (Coull et al., 1998), peaking in spring in shallow waters (Wheeler, 1978).
+Most whiting spawning occurs in water depths <100 m (Heessen et al., 2015).
+The Study Area is recognised by Ellis et al. (2012) as being a high intensity nursery ground for whiting.
 Once spawned, whiting grows relatively slower during their first year of life, with large variations in growth rates between individuals (Hislop et al., 1991).
-Whiting typically reach maturity after two years and often spawn during this year. - 14.6.42 A female whiting of 30 cm will produce 400,000 eggs, which compared to other gadoids, demonstrates high relative fecundity (Hislop and Hall, 1974).
-Whiting release their eggs in many batches over a period which usually lasts up to 14 weeks (Hislop et al., 1991). - 14.6.43 Whiting is a common predator of other fish species, feeding predominantly on commercially important species, including its own offspring.
+Whiting typically reach maturity after two years and often spawn during this year. - 14.6.43 A female whiting of 30 cm will produce 400,000 eggs, which compared to other gadoids, demonstrates high relative fecundity (Hislop and Hall, 1974).
+Whiting release their eggs in many batches over a period which usually lasts up to 14 weeks (Hislop et al., 1991). - 14.6.44 Whiting is a common predator of other fish species, feeding predominantly on commercially important species, including its own offspring.
+Whiting feed near the seabed and in mid water and are an active predator (Heessen et al., 2015).
 When greater than 30 cm, whiting feed almost entirely on fish, including younger age classes of herring, cod and haddock as well as smaller species such as sprat, sandeel, and Norway pout (Hislop et al., 1991).
-When in the pelagic larvae life stage, whiting feed on the nauplii and copepodite stages of copepods (Last, 1978) whilst juvenile whiting (< 20 cm) feed on crustaceans, including euphausids, mysids and crangonid shrimps. - 14.6.44 In the North Sea area, the population structure of whiting is typically dominated by high relative abundances of those aged 1 and 2+ years.
-This same pattern was recorded in TraC surveys in the River Tees, with two peaks in length frequency illustrated in Diagram 14B-21.
+When in the pelagic larvae life stage, whiting feed on the nauplii and copepodite stages of copepods (Last, 1978) whilst juvenile whiting (< 20 cm) feed on crustaceans, including euphausids, mysids and crangonid shrimps.

+14.6.45 In the North Sea area, the population structure of whiting is typically dominated by high relative abundances of those aged 1 and 2+ years.
+This same pattern was recorded in TraC surveys in the River Tees, with two peaks in length frequency illustrated in Figure 14B-25.
 The two clear size groups comprise a peak from 105 mm to 145 mm and a second but smaller peak at 250 mm to 265 mm.
 The smallest recorded length for whiting across all surveys was 42 mm, caught in 2012, whilst the largest length was 382 mm, which was recorded in 2008.
 The mean total length for whiting was 186 mm (± std. = 83 mm).